michaeldelali/RecallWeave/docs/MEMORY.md

 use case needs semantic recall, run recallweave *alongside* a vector store: use recallweave for the lifecycle (provenance, TTL, supersession, tombstones, integrity) and the vector store for similarity search.

+## Appendix - one week in a store, step by step

+This appendix follows the shipped demo store record by record, the way a new contributor should read it on their first day.

+1. **Weave.** The demo starts with three kinds - a fact, a link and an event - each validated at weave time.
+The kind tag decides which fields must and must not be present; bad records are rejected before they touch the log.
+2. **Dedupe.** Weaving the same payload again is a no-op: the identical row is collapsed, and the output says so explicitly rather than silently.
+3. **Supersede.** Re-weaving with changed content supersedes the old record - the old row stays in the log, the new row points back at it.
+Nothing is ever rewritten.
+4. **Conflict.** The demo then weaves a deliberately crossed thread and shows the conflict report naming both records.
+5. **Verify.** `verify` walks the chain and confirms every link; tampering with any byte of `log.jsonl` makes the walk stop at the first bad record.
+6. **Export.** The pack carries per-record checksums, so a store copied to another machine re-verifies identically.

+Run it with `sh examples/demo.sh` from the repo root; it finishes in under a second and regenerates the demo store from scratch.